dmorfe/playbook_orchestration/README.md

                         times out and control is return back to program (delay_factor).
 If number greater than 300 is entered, the maximum of 300 will be used.
 Default: '20'
-  - outfolder           utput folder to save logs to.
+  - outfolder           output folder to save logs to.
 Will create folder if it doesnt exist.
                         (Default: current folder)
   -username USERNAME    Username to login to the device(s) -password PASSWORD    Username password